abi2055/fourth-wall-audio/README.md

 Submitted for the **AI Partner Catalyst: Accelerate Innovation Hackathon**, this project directly addresses the **ElevenLabs & Google Cloud** challenge to "make apps conversational."

 Instead of a single narrator reading a book, Fourth Wall Audio uses **Google Gemini** to analyze the story, identify unique characters, and understand their personalities.
 It then "casts" these characters using **ElevenLabs'** advanced voice synthesis, assigning a unique, emotionally resonant voice to each role.
-The result is an audiobook that feels like a radio drama, generated on the fly.
+The result is a lifelike performance that transforms flat, 2D text into a fully 3D immersive experience, generated on the fly.

 ---